mgrl39/netkit/README.md

 > This project started as a small guide to learn subnetting and basic networking concepts.
 My goal was to create something useful and accessible, but over time I realized that I don’t feel confident enough to explain these topics to others (and that’s something I don’t feel good about).
 Because of that, I left it quite incomplete, and I don’t recommend using it as a serious resource to learn networking.
 However, I’m publishing the source code so that anyone can see how the project was built.
 Apologies to anyone who got interested and expected more.

+> [!IMPORTANT]
+> To build this project, I used material and examples from four public repositories (listed below).
+You'll still find many of my own notes scattered throughout the content, but a large part of it comes directly from those sources (especially things I intended to complement but never finished due to abandoning the project).

 **NetKit** is a general guide designed to help you discover some networking concepts, especially focused on small-scale network configuration.

 ## What is NetKit?